esa/pagmo2/doc/sphinx/docs/cpp/topologies/ring.rst

 .. cpp:class:: ring: public base_bgl_topology

-   This user-defined topology (UDT) represent a bidirectional ring (that is, a ring in which each node connects to both the previous and the following nodes).
+   This user-defined topology (UDT) represents a bidirectional ring (that is, a ring in which each node connects to both the previous and the following nodes).

    .. cpp:function:: ring()